What is Smallstep?

 As networks and resources become increasingly distributed — with SaaS moving sensitive resources off private networks and BYOD policies introducing personal devices — threats to data confidentiality grow more aggressive.
 Organizations are seeking more secure methods to ensure that only authorized users on authorized devices can access sensitive resources.
 Provisioning trusted devices with device-attested client certificates for accessing critical resources within your organisation is the most effective way to achieve this.

 Smallstep provides the means to use the strongest possible assurance of device identity to ensure that only trusted company-approved devices can enroll for client certificates to access sensitive organisational resources.
-This procedure is facilitated through the ACME device attestation enrolment, effectively protecting your organisation from data breaches caused by credential compromise or phishing.
+This procedure is facilitated through the ACME device attestation enrollment, effectively protecting your organization from data breaches caused by credential compromise or phishing.

 With Smallstep, IT/Security/Network Engineers can assign certificates to devices and configure the things that rely on those certificates correctly without needing to know much about PKI.